ZubairM-1997/phonebook-challenge/README.md

 ### `Introduction`

-This was a code challenge on Hackajob, an external api was given, containing an array of phone contacts, the aim was to make a simple web app that would allow the user to search or sort the contact(s)
+This was a code challenge on Hackajob, an external api was given, containing an array of phone contacts, the aim was to make a simple web app that would allow the user to search or sort the contact(s).
+This was made with React.js, a frontend library which makes the development of single page applications a lot easier.
+Before you do anything, make sure you have the latest version of React.js installed.

 ![Phonebook demo](demo.gif)